BigRLab/ml-interface/README.md

-A simple Flask based web interface that allows users to upload data, train machine learning models on them, and make predictions on test data.
+A simple Flask based webapp that allows users to upload data, train machine learning models on them, and make predictions on test data.

-The app is running on Heroku and can be accessed [here](ml-interface-temp.herokuapp.com).
+The app is running on Heroku and can be accessed [here](https://ml-interface-temp.herokuapp.com).